REAILAB/SolarSAM/README.md

 in python environment.

-You can download this Repository with
+You can download these with
 ```shell
 git clone https://github.com/AI4RELab/SolarSAM.git
 ```